Infernal Affairs: Buddhism

 Infernal Affairs opens with a quotation attributed to the Nirvana Sutra: "The worst of the Eight Hells is called Continuous Hell.
 It has the meaning of Continuous Suffering.
 Thus the name."
 The film also closes with another line: "He who is in Continuous Hell never dies.
 Longevity is a big hardship in Continuous Hell."
-While these lines are not found word-for-word in the Mahāparinirvāṇa Sūtra (涅槃經) or other early Chinese Buddhist canonical texts, they are clearly inspired by the doctrinal concept of Avīci (無間地獄)—a hell of unceasing torment from which there is no escape or rebirth.
+While these lines are not found word-for-word in the Mahāparinirvāṇa Sūtra (涅槃經) or other early Chinese Buddhist canonical texts, they could be by the doctrinal concept of Avīci (無間地獄)—a hell of unceasing torment from which there is no escape or rebirth.
 The original phrasing in Chinese is: 「受身無間者永遠不死，壽長乃無間地獄中之大劫」.
+Furthermore, the concept of Avīci or Continuous Hell appears in the original title of the film, which can be translated to mean “the deepest hell”.

 The film’s title and intertitles reinforce its Buddhist subtext: a journey into moral and spiritual damnation.
 As film scholar David Bordwell notes, the title alludes to a plunge toward eternal torment for all major characters.
 While the plot may suggest that good fails and evil triumphs—Chen Wing-yan dies while Lau Kin-ming survives—the Buddhist framing offers an alternative interpretation.
 Death becomes a form of karmic release for Chen, whose moral perseverance is rewarded with peace.
 In contrast, Lau continues to live with guilt, deception, and alienation.
 His survival, when viewed through the lens of Avīci, becomes a punishment rather than a victory.

 Thus, Infernal Affairs subverts conventional binaries of justice by offering a Buddhist reading of karmic retribution: the film ends not with legal justice, but with spiritual consequence.
-Good and evil are balanced not externally, but through suffering, identity dissolution, and the inescapability of moral consequence.
+Cameron and Cubitt argue that Infernal Affairs presents an amoral urban world as a form of “Continuous Hell,” where repeated cycles of success and failure prevent a clear moral resolution.

+Hong Kong identity

+After the 1997 handover of Hong Kong to China, Infernal Affairs has been widely interpreted as exploring the city’s complex identity dynamics.
+The trilogy portrays characters caught between dual allegiances, reflecting broader postcolonial tensions between British colonial legacies and Chinese national sovereignty.
+Key figures such as the moles and undercover cops embody conflicting personal, professional, and civic identities, illustrating a persistent struggle to reconcile local and national belonging (Choy, 2007, pp.3; Law, 2006, pp. 118).
+Scholars emphasize that the films dramatize Hong Kongers’ uncertainty regarding cultural, political, and legal authority, portraying a city in which identities are fluid, performative, and often fractured by historical and socio-political shifts (Li, 2018, pp.332-333; Marchetti, 2007, pp.1-2, 49-50).
+This narrative mirrors real-world anxieties about maintaining Hong Kong’s unique social and cultural identity under the “one country, two systems” framework, highlighting issues of rootlessness, hybridity, and postcolonial ambivalence.